flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

 * You need to press takeoff before you can use the joystick to control your drone(default 7 mts).

-* The right joystick gives the drone commands to move up down turn-left and turn-right.
+* The right joystick gives the drone commands to move up, down, turn-left and turn-right.

-* The left joystick gives the drone commands to move front back left and right.
+* The left joystick gives the drone commands to move front, back, left and right.

 * All the commands are given with respect to the drone(front = direction of the nose/front of the drone).